Have you ever experienced confidently applying for a loan or credit card and complied with all the requirements but still got rejected?

 Several factors contribute to the computation of your credit score2:

-- Credit Payment History – how much debt you have, how regularly you are paying for it, and if it is on time and in full.
+- Credit Payment History – how much debt you have, how regularly you pay for it, and if it is on time and in full.

 - Total Debt Owed or Credit Utilization Ratio – the total amount you currently owe across all financial institutions including your credit cards.